-Your National electricity bill is calculated by adding two charges together:
+Your National Grid electricity bill is calculated by adding two charges together:

-- Delivery services charges – The cost to deliver electricity to you, maintain the poles and wires, and address power outages.
+- Delivery Services charge – The cost to deliver electricity to you, maintain the poles and wires, and address power outages.

-- Supply services charges – The cost of the electricity you use.
+- Supply Services charge – The cost of the electricity you use.

-The list of delivery services charges appears on the first page of your bill a the first set of charges you see.
-Delivery services charges are not impacted by your participation in Foxborough Power Forward.
+The list of Delivery Services charges appears on the first page of your bill and it is the first set of charges you see.
+Delivery Services charges are not impacted by your participation in Foxborough Power Forward.
 These charges are regulated.

-To find Foxborough Power Forward on your bill, move past the delivery services charges and look for supply services charges.
+To find Foxborough Power Forward on your bill, move past the Delivery Services charges and look for the Supply Services charge.

-The second part of your bill is supply services.
+The second part of your bill is Supply Services.
 It typically appears on the bottom of the first page or at the top of the second page of your bill.
-Supply services charges are impacted by your participation in Foxborough Power Forward.
-As a participant in Foxborough Power Forward, you will see two changes in the supply services part of your National Grid electricity bill:
+The Supply Services charge is impacted by your participation in Foxborough Power Forward.
+As a participant in Foxborough Power Forward, you will see two changes on the Supply Services portion of your National Grid electricity bill:

-- Foxborough’s electricity supplier, Dynegy, will be listed on your bill as your electricity supplier.
-Look for the text DYNEGY – FOXBOROUGH POWER FORWARD AGGREGATION.
-Below that, you will find your supplier’s contact information:PO Box 650764
+- Foxborough’s electricity supplier, Direct Energy, will be listed on your bill as your electricity supplier.
+Look for the text DIRECT ENERGY (FOXBOROUGH POWER FORWARD).

-- National Grid will use a Foxborough Power Forward price to calculate the supply services charges on your electricity bill instead of their own Basic Service price.
+- National Grid will use a Foxborough Power Forward price to calculate the Supply Services charge on your electricity bill instead of their own Basic Service price.

-- To find your supply price, look below the supplier information and find the row labeled Electricity supply.
+- To find your supply price, look below the supplier information and find the row labeled Electricity Supply.
 Look to the right to the math problem in parentheses.
-This is the calculation for your electricity supply charges.
+This is the calculation for your electricity supply charge.